Ph-ill/Digestarr/README.md

 ### Running the Configurator Manually

-Digestarr’s configurator is a Flask-based web interface that lets you configure media hosts, API keys, credentials, module enablement, and scheduling.
+Digestarr’s configurator is a Flask‑based web interface that lets you configure media hosts, API keys, credentials, module enablement, and scheduling.

 1. **Start the Configurator:**